sainib/mixpanel-demos/HTML_PHP/README.md

 ## Flow

-* User Navigates to the home page of the website and clicks on the 'Stalk Me' button.
+* User Navigates to the home page of the website and clicks on the 'Click Here..' button.
 * HTML page initiate AJAX call to PHP Rest API which uses native HTTP APIs of MixPanel to log the event.

 Web Page -